Leonard Stephens

-Leonard Stephens (born July 9, 1978) is a former American football tight end.
-He played high school football at West Windsor Plainsboro High School in Princeton Junction, New Jersey and college football at Howard University.
+Leonard Stephens (born July 9, 1978) is an American former professional football player who was a tight end in the National Football League (NFL).
+He played high school football at West Windsor Plainsboro High School in Princeton Junction, New Jersey, and college football for the Howard Bison.
 He was signed by the San Diego Chargers as an undrafted free agent in 2000.

 Stephens was also a member of the Detroit Lions, Washington Redskins, Tampa Bay Buccaneers, Seattle Seahawks and Tennessee Titans.
+In 2002, he appeared in five games for Washington and had one reception for 13 yards.